ClipMe vs Klap: the Kick streamer's alternative to podcast repurposing

 Klap is a polished repurposing tool for people who already have a finished file.
 Point it at a YouTube link or upload a podcast and it cuts clean captioned verticals, even dubbing them into 29 languages.
-It's upload-first, built around recorded speech.
-ClipMe starts from the live broadcast — it pulls straight from a Kick, Twitch or YouTube VOD and scores every second across 18 signals, including the one Klap can't see: your chat.
+It's upload-first, built around recorded speech — and around shorter recordings: Kick appears nowhere on Klap's own supported-source lists (YouTube, Vimeo, Twitch, Google Drive and more — checked July 2026), and its listed plan caps top out at a 3-hour source even on the $189/mo tier, 45 minutes on the $29 Starter.
+A normal Kick stream doesn't fit.
+ClipMe starts from the live broadcast — it taps the live Kick feed directly — or a Twitch VOD — and scores the whole stream across 18 signals, including the one Klap can't see: your chat.

 ClipMe18 signals / sec